WuerthPhoenix/tornado/src/tornado/tornado/doc/README.md

 If not specified, Tornado will use the default value `/var/run/tornado/tornado.sock`.

 ### Structure and configuration: The snmptrapd collector
-the [snmptrapd collector](../../../collector/snmptrapd/doc/README.md) receives snmptrap specific input, transform them in Tornado Events and forwards them to the matcher engine;
+the [snmptrapd collector](../../../collector/snmptrapd/doc/README.md) receives snmptrap specific inputs, transform them in Tornado Events and forwards them to the matcher engine;

 Snmptrapd are published to the UDS socket configured by the _snmptrapd-uds-path_ command line parameter.